MichaelPaulukonis/cursor-starter/planning/prd-refactor-existing.md

 - Identify and add any missing critical sections
 - Suggest additional research or validation needed

-Please highlight the key changes you've made and explain your reasoning for major restructuring decisions.
+Highlight the key changes you've made and explain your reasoning for major restructuring decisions.
 ```

 ---

-## Tips for Better Results:
+## Tips for Better Results

 - **Include all context** - paste your entire existing document
 - **Mention specific concerns** you have about the current version
 - **Specify your audience** - who will be reading this PRD?
 - **Note any constraints** that weren't captured in the original
 - **Ask for specific feedback** on areas you're unsure about